Vance Monument: Demolition

-Demolition began on May 17, 2021, with the stone obelisk completely removed by May 18.
-2021.
-As the local television station noted, "It's a noticeable absence."
+Demolition began on May 17, 2021, with the stone obelisk completely removed by the next day.
+The demolition team had to remove the stone blocks one at a time, without the use of a crane, because of the risk of damage to a nearby underground parking garage.
+Work was stopped occasionally because of wind.
+The cost of demolition was about $115,000.
+An additional $25,000 was budgeted for temporary landscaping after demolition, as well as $70,000 for visioning a site redesign.

 Removal proceeded despite an emergency request filed in the North Carolina Court of Appeals by the 26th North Carolina Regiment.
-As of May 30, 2021, only the pedestal remained, with plans to move it in two stages—one between June 7 and 9, and the other between June 14 and 21.
-However, demolition work stopped because of a June 4, 2021, ruling from the Court of Appeals.
+As of May 30, 2021, only the pedestal remained, with plans to remove it in two stages—one between June 7 and 9, and the other between June 14 and 21.
+Demolition work stopped because of a June 4, 2021, ruling from the Court of Appeals.

-In April 2022, city attorney Brad Branham indicated that Asheville is holding onto the stone blocks for now.
-However, "It's our goal that those be disposed of in a way that the Vance Monument cannot be recreated somewhere in the future."
+In April 2022, city attorney Brad Branham indicated that Asheville is holding onto the stone blocks.
+He said, "It's our goal that those be disposed of in a way that the Vance Monument cannot be recreated somewhere in the future."
+Branham confirmed in June 2024, after someone reported finding them, that the demolition company was storing the blocks, but that their sale or use was restricted by the contract.
+The city plans to make an inclusive square on the site of the former monument.